 A laser module would include one or more laser diodes as well as some optical and electronic components that are used for running the diodes and beam shaping.
-All this is usually enclosed in some sort of housing.
+All this is usually enclosed in a robust enclosure.

-The number of diodes used inside the module and internal structure of the laser module itself (which can be very complicated by the way) is determined by required module power output, required laser beam parameters such us size (diameter), divergence etc. and other properties that are set by the application the laser module is intended for.
+The number of diodes used inside the module and its internal structure is set by module power output, laser beam parameters such us size (diameter) and divergence, and by other properties that are set by the application the laser module is intended for.

-The final laser beam is emitted from 1 or more semiconductor laser diodes whose emission is optically shaped, joined and aligned to create a single and focused laser beam coming out of aperture.
+The laser beam is emitted from 1 or more semiconductor laser diodes, then optically shaped, joined together and aligned to create a single and focused laser beam coming out of the aperture.

-The quality of outputted laser beam is determined by:
+The quality of the outputted laser beam is determined by:

 The latest developments in laser diode fields made it possible to utilise semiconductor laser diodes across multiple industries.

-Here at KVANT we don’t only manufacture laser modules that cover the visible spectrum of light and that are suitable mainly for laser display purposes, but we also develop and manufacture laser modules within invisible spectrum that are used in scientific and research applications.
+Here at KVANT, we don’t only manufacture laser modules that cover the visible spectrum of light and that are suitable for laser display purposes.
+We also develop and manufacture laser modules within an invisible spectrum that are used in scientific and research applications.